 While parents seek most of all to prevent poisoning and exposure to toxins, we also must prepare to respond when problems occur.
 We keep phone numbers for police, fire and ambulance services easily accessible.
 Another resource for residents of Western Pennsylvania is the Pittsburgh Poison Center.
 The familiar face of Mr. Yuk may even stare back at you from your refrigerator, containers of poisonous household supplies or the bulletin board at your pediatrician’s office.

 Pesticides are often a necessary tool to control pests on lawns and landscapes.
 In some instances, a homeowner may feel comfortable dealing with the pest situation on their own.
 Often times, a problem presents itself in the landscape in which a professional is needed to correct the pest problem.
 On those occasions, the professional may apply a pesticide.

-Pennsylvania’s Pesticide Control Act of 1973 requires licensing of any individual who is compensated for applying a pesticide to the property of another.
+Pennsylvania’s Pesticide Control Act of 1973 requires any individual who applies a pesticide application to a property not owned or rented by the applicator or their employer to have a commercial or public pesticide applicator certification.
 Not only should landscapers be licensed but also other professionals who apply pesticides in the landscape.
 Other professionals include state park employees and grounds supervisors of schools, athletic fields, and golf courses.

 Categories Covered in the Short Course

 To become certified, applicators must undergo testing to demonstrate that they are competent to handle and use pesticides.
 A few courses are available each year to help applicators prepare to take these certification exams.
 Penn State Extension is offering two Pesticide Applicator Short Courses in Clinton and Luzerne counties to assist green industry professionals in preparing for the following Pesticide Applicator Certification Exams: